Yoshihide Suga: Resignation

 On 3 September 2021, Suga announced that he would not seek re-election as the head of its governing party.
 This announcement followed his approval ratings being at an all-time low (below 30% in recent polls) as the nation struggled with its worst wave of COVID-19 infections ahead of the general election that year.
 His resignation would become effective on 30 September 2021, a day after the Liberal Democratic leadership election.
 Suga's announcement came at a press conference where a LDP leadership reshuffle was to be announced; although Suga had reportedly been fully intent on running as of the day before, both Shinzo Abe and Taro Aso refused to cooperate further with Suga's leadership in conversations on the evening of the 2nd, leading to Suga's surprise announcement the next morning.

 On 29 September 2021, the LDP elected former foreign minister Fumio Kishida as new leader of the party and virtually making the prime minister-designate of Japan.
 Kishida replaced Suga on 4 October 2021.

 Personal life

 Suga is married and has three sons.
 His wife, Mariko, is the sister of one of his former co-workers in the office of Hikosaburo Okonogi.
-Seigoh, eldest son is former director of Tohokushinsha Film (discharged on Feb.
+His eldest son, Seigoh, is the former director of Tohokushinsha Film (discharged on Feb.
 2021).

 Suga has a daily fitness routine that includes doing 100 situps and 40 minutes of walking each morning, and 100 situps each night.
 He started this routine after a doctor advised him to lose weight, and he lost 14 kg in four months.
 He is also known as a voracious reader, and is known for reading all major newspapers daily despite his busy schedule.

 Suga practiced karate when he was a college student.
 He holds the third dan black belt.

 Suga is known to have a sweet tooth.
 His favorite food is pancakes.
 His lunch is almost always soba.
 He neither smokes nor drinks.